AxionCompany/functions/README.md

 ### Prerequisites

-Oxian Functions runs on the Deno runtime.
+Oxian.js runs on the Deno runtime.
 Ensure you have Deno installed on your machine.
 You can download and install Deno from [deno.land](https://deno.land/).

-### Running Oxian Functions
+### Running Oxian.js

-You can run Oxian Functions in two ways:
+You can run Oxian.js in two ways:

 **Method 1: Using deno task**